Daniel Barenboim / West-Eastern Divan Orchestra

 KKL Lucerne, 2017-08-17

-1999, Pianist and conductor Daniel Barenboim (*1942, see also Wikipedia for more information) cooperated with Edward Wadie Said (1935 – 2003), Palestinian American, and professor of literature at Columbia University, in the creation of the West-Eastern Divan Orchestra (see again Wikipedia for additional information).
+1999, Pianist and conductor Daniel Barenboim (*1942, see also Wikipedia for more information) cooperated with Edward Wadie Said (1935 – 2003), Palestinian American, and professor of literature at Columbia University.
+Together, they created the West-Eastern Divan Orchestra (see again Wikipedia for additional information).
 The orchestra is named after “West-östlicher Divan”, an anthology of poems by Johann Wolfgang von Goethe (1749 – 1832).

 Facing the Crisis in the Near and Middle East

-Barenboim isn’t a politician, but he certainly has realized that with the currently active political and religious forces, there is no imminent / near-term solution to all the fighting, the suffering, the pain, the destruction—and the hate, even the furor.
-Quite to the contrary: a human, a humanitarian solution seems infinitely far away, and the mutual accusations, the blame, the paralysis, the insisting on pre-conceived opinions in these countries are going to continue for many years.
+Barenboim isn’t a politician.
+However, he certainly has realized that with the currently active political and religious forces, there is no imminent / near-term solution to all the fighting, the suffering, the pain, the destruction—and the hate, even the furor.
+Quite to the contrary: a human, a humanitarian solution seems infinitely far away.
+And the mutual accusations, the blame, the paralysis, the insisting on pre-conceived opinions in these countries are going to continue for many years.
 No protective power, no peace initiative (and even less so any military intervention) will be able to resolve this over the coming years, maybe decades.

 With this insight, one could claim that the peace and reconciliation efforts of entire generations of people (governments, politicians, military, NGOs / humanitarian forces) are simply ignored.
 However, none of these are going to untie this Gordian knot.